 There was an artist exhibition while we were there as well, and you know I wasn’t going to miss taking pictures of that.
-All of the pieces were glass sculpture variations created by artist Dale Chihuly.
-Check out his work, it is fantastic.
-You can check out more of his art in the botanical gardens as well.
+Read the whole post

 If you live in or around PA, you should spend a weekend in Cook Forest.
 It is one of the most relaxing, non-commercialized areas I’ve ever visited.
 It is a national park with plenty of camping areas, bed and breakfasts, and a few hotels.
 I guess I should preface this with, if you don’t like being outdoors, maybe don’t try vacationing here.

 Cook Forest is a great place just to get away, even if it’s just for the weekend.
 Read the whole post